uillar/D3A/README.md

 	Samples must be in the same order in both countData and metaData!

-Then, a Venn diagram is done to compare the results from the three tools.
+Then, a Venn diagram is done to compare the results obtained in the three tools.